LottieFiles/jlottie/readme.md

 subset of the features in the core player - this approach leads to a tiny footprint and great performance.

-At only 9kb when gzipped, jLottie is perfect as a lightweight addition to any webapp where not all of the lottie featues are necessary - common use cases include animated icons and micro animations.
+At less than 15kb when gzipped, jLottie is perfect as a lightweight addition to any webapp where not all of the lottie featues are necessary - common use cases include animated icons and micro animations.
 A list of all of the playback features supported by jLottie is available [here](https://lottiefiles.github.io/jlottie/features.html), and there's a test page available [here](https://lottiefiles.github.io/jlottie).